capablemonkey/dwolla-devportal/app/guides/sandbox-setup/04-enable-sdk-sandbox-mode.md

 description: Use this guide to start sending payments from your application by utilizing our open API with no per transaction fees.
 ---

 # Using an SDK?
-Enable sandbox mode
+Enable Sandbox mode

-Now that you’ve got accounts set up in the Sandbox environment, you can enable sandbox mode if you’re using one of our SDKs.
+Now that you’ve got accounts set up in the Sandbox environment, you can enable Sandbox mode if you’re using one of our SDKs.

-To use the sandbox environment with our white label SDKs, just provide `https://api-uat.dwolla.com/` as the hostname.
+To use the Sandbox environment with our white label SDKs, just provide `https://api-uat.dwolla.com/` as the hostname.

 ```raw
 not available